ankraft/ACME-oneM2M-CSE-mkdocs/docs/development/AttributePolicies.md

 ## Enumeration Data Types

 In addition to the attribute and complex type policies defined above, enumeration types are defined in files with the extension `.ep`.
-The CSE reads the enumeration data types from the [init](https://github.com/ankraft/ACME-oneM2M-CSE/blob/master/acme/init){target=_new} and [secondary init](../setup/Running.md#secondary-init-directory) directory, for example [enumTypesPolicies.ep](https://github.com/ankraft/ACME-oneM2M-CSE/blob/master/acme/init/enumTypesPolicies.ep){target=_new}.
+The CSE reads the enumeration data types from the [init](https://github.com/ankraft/ACME-oneM2M-CSE/blob/master/acme/init){target=_new} and [user-provided *init* directory](../setup/Running.md#user-provided-init-directory), for example [enumTypesPolicies.ep](https://github.com/ankraft/ACME-oneM2M-CSE/blob/master/acme/init/enumTypesPolicies.ep){target=_new}.
 More than one enumeration data type file can be provided.

 The format is a JSON structure that follows the structure described in the following code.